Q: Do you offer classes in UFC fighting?

 Q: What are the cross streets of Phoenix BJJ & MMA Academy?

 We are located at the corner of Van Buren St. and Bullard Ave. about a 1/4 mile off of the I-10.
 We are located in the Bullard Commerce Center near Global Auto and Crossfit Fury.

 Q: Do I Have to Sign a Contract?

 Only if you want to.
 We have month-to-month options and one year contracts.

 Q: I am brand new, do you have classes for me?

 Yes!
-We have multiple brazilian jiu-jitsu fundamentals classes each week for our new members.
-In this class you will develop the foundational skills necessary to be successful in your brazilian jiu-jitsu journey!
+We have multiple Brazilian Jiu-Jitsu fundamentals classes each week for our new members.
+In this class you will develop the foundational skills necessary to be successful in your Brazilian Jiu-Jitsu journey-check out our programs!

 Q: How do I get invited to your competition team practices?